raphathegreat/astroduo/README.md

-# astroduo by Christopher and Raphael from Year 9 Chancellors
+# astroduo team members: Christopher and Raphael from Year 9 Chancellors

 Taking on the Astro ESA challenge to calculate the ISS speed